DanielEsprit/ps_excercise/README.md

 Once installed you should be able to navigate to the page localhost:450X/content/chuck-norris-page/display-page.html to view the rendered page.

+The service user chuckserviceuser is created making use of, ACS Commons Ensure user, which requires acs commons (>3.17.0) to be present on the running target instance for installation.

 Please refer to the **NOTES** and **BUILDING** sections on how to deploy.

 Notes